tdgriffith/defense/outline.md

 ---

 ### State of the art
+> Recent modeling work, however, using large-scale dynamical models on the human connectome, suggests that cortical flow patterns are multistable and exhibit phase-transitions.
+To study such phenomena, a dynamic analysis in which no assumptions about stationarity are made, is required.

 - Nonstationary signals make the ***dynamics*** tricky
 - Phase and traveling waves
 - This work seeks a method to address in engineering dynamics terms